 The following summarizes our consolidated results of operations for the three months ended June 30, 2018 compared to our consolidated results of operations for the three months ended June 30, 2017.
 As of June 30, 2018, our operating portfolio was comprised of 26 retail, office, multifamily and mixed-use properties with an aggregate of approximately 5.9 million rentable square feet of retail and office space, including the retail portion of our mixed-use property, 2,112 residential units (including 122 RV spaces) and a 369-room hotel.
 Additionally, as of June 30, 2018, we owned land at four of our properties that we classified as held for development and/or construction in progress.
 As of June 30, 2017, our operating portfolio was comprised of 25 retail, office, multifamily and mixed-use property, 2,112 residential units (including 122 RV spaces) and a 369-room hotel.
-Addition and gregate of retail and office space, including the retail office, multifamily and mixed-use properties with an aggregate of approximately 5.9 million rentable square feet of retail and office space, including the retail office, multifamily and mixed-use property, 2,112 residential units (including 122 RV spaces) and a 369-room hotel.
+Addition ally, as of June 30, 2017, we owned land at four of our properties of approximately 5.9 million rentable square feet of retail and office space, including the retail portion of our mixed-use property, 2,112 residential units (including 122 RV spaces) and a 369-room hotel.
 Additionally, as of June 30, 2017, we owned land at four of our mixed-use property, 2,112 residential units (including 122 RV spaces) and a 369-room hotel.
 Additionally, as of June 30, 2017, we owned land at four of our properties that we classified as held for development and/or construction in progress.